Emma Corrin has 'made peace' with finishing Diana role

-The Crown: Emma Corrin on finishing Diana role, Harry's comments, and Golden Globe win

-The Crown star Emma Corrin says she has "made her peace" with letting go of her role as Diana, which is being taken over by Elizabeth Debicki in season five.
+Emma Corrin says she has "made her peace" with letting go of her role as The Crown's Diana, which will be taken over by Elizabeth Debicki in season five.

+She told BBC Breakfast what it was like to win a Golden Globe inside her flat.

-Her win came after Prince Harry told James Corden in an interview broadcast last week that the show was "fictional, but it's loosely based on the truth".
+Her win comes after Prince Harry told James Corden in an interview broadcast last week that the show was "fictional, but it's loosely based on the truth".

-Corrin told BBC Breakfast what she thought about that - and what it was like to win a Golden Globe inside her flat.

 - Published